Best pool alarms 2024: stay safe and relaxed

 (Image credit: Getty)

 If you want to increase the safety of your children in your pool, a wearable pool alarm might be a good choice.
 This is essentially a bracelet that your child wears when in the pool.
-When it's submerged, it sounds the alarm so you're instantly alerted.
+When submerged, it sounds the alarm, so you're instantly alerted.
 You also have the option to turn these off so you don't have the nuisance of a false alarm when you're already watching the kids.

 Are you wanting to spend more time in your pool in the cooler months?
 You may want to check out our guide to the best pool heaters.
-And if cleaning your pool is the chore that you always put off, the best pool cleaners will give you a helping hand.
+And if cleaning your pool is the chore you always put off, the best pool cleaners will give you a helping hand.

 Why you can trust Top Ten Reviews Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.